MStoreide/Simplification-Algorithms/README.md

 R = Rugged

 M = Manifold
-Manifold geometry means that .
+Manifold geometry in this context means that the mesh is watertight.
 Meshes with this characteristic is denoted M after the object name.

 NM = NonManifold
-For some algorithms it was not necessary to have manifold geometry, so the repository contains both manifold and nonmanifold versions of some geometry.
+For some algorithms it was not necessary to have manifold geometry, meaning that some geometries are surface meshes rather than watertight meshes.
+So the repository contains both manifold and nonmanifold versions of some geometry.
 They are denoted with NM after the object name.

 ### Algorithm Names: